Daniel-Chow-YC/Hadoop_Notes/Hive_and_Hue/Partitioning_in_Hive.md

 # Partitioning

-## Partition using 2 separate files as source
+## Partition using 2 separate files as source:
 ```
 CREATE DATABASE IF NOT EXISTS academy;